 To find out more about nominating a collection agent, or if you need advice on filing your rental income tax return, be sure to check out our Non-Resident Landlord Guide to Irish Tax Returns.

 If you earn any income from renting property in Ireland, you must declare this to the Revenue Commissioners.
 However, the required method for doing so will depend upon your net income.

 Landlords earning a net income of more than €5,000 are required to register with the Revenue Commissioners for self assessment and file a Form 11 to declare their earnings.

 Landlords earning a net income of €5,000 or less must declare their earnings in the non-PAYE section of the Revenue Commissioner’s online portal.

-It is essential that you declare and pay your rental income tax by the 31st of October each year.
+It is essential that you declare and pay your rental income tax by the tax return deadline each year.
 Failure to meet the deadline or pay the correct amount can result in costly fees; that’s why we recommend consulting a tax expert to assist you with payments and filing each year.